 A debutant who did slightly better on this day was Kepler Wessels.
-He was born in Bloemfontein, South Africa, but qualified for Australia and cracked 162 on debut, on his adopted home ground, in the second Test against England, in Brisbane.
+He was born in Bloemfontein, South Africa, but qualified for Australia and cracked 162 on debut, on his adopted home ground in Brisbane, in the second Test against England.
 England were under the cosh from the moment Geoff Lawson (6 for 47) bundled them out for 219 early on the second morning.
 Wessels, helped by a skittish 53 from Bruce Yardley, then gave Australia a lead of 122.
 Jeff Thomson (5 for 73) tore through England's middle order in the second innings, and Lawson picked up another five as Australia took a 1-0 lead with a seven-wicket victory.
 The wheels were coming off for England, who went on to lose the series 2-1.

 The one-day Hero Cup final in Calcutta featured Anil Kumble conquering West Indies with an outstanding display.
 He took 6 for 12, the best ODI figures by an Indian, with all his wickets coming at a cost of four runs in a 26-ball spell.
 West Indies had elected to bowl - a tactic that had served them well in their semi-final victory over Sri Lanka - and a target of 226 seemed perfectly gettable when they made it to 57 for 1, but then nine went down for 66 and the game was up with almost 10 overs to spare.
 Roland Holder became the first person to be given out bowled by a TV umpire - the on-field officials weren't sure if the ball had gone off wicketkeeper Vijay Yadav on to the stumps.
 A crowd estimated at close to 100,000 remains a world record for any day's cricket.